danieldg/rwaybar/doc/config.md

 `fallback` | Yes | -- | The string to display if no icon is found `tooltip` | Yes | "" | The tooltip to display when hovering over the icon

+Icon names can either be a full path to a PNG or SVG image, or a name stem that is searched for in the XDG `pixmap` and `icons` directories (usually under `~/.local/share/` and `/usr/share/`).
+They will be scaled to the height of the available space.

 ## list

 An item whose value can be selected from a list by actions.
 This can be used